friendofdog/se-docs/linux/processes.md

 ----------------------

 When you run `ls -l` in a terminal window, this happens:

 - The parent process (in this case, a bash shell) is copied (fork)
 - The copy (the child process) is replaced by `ls`
 - The child process runs and then dies on completion (exec)

 What about `exec ls -l`?

-- The same thing happens, except the child process replaces the parent (not the forked copy)
+- The current process dies and is replaced by the same process with the same pid
-- Therefore, the parent process is die (in this case, the terminal window will close)
+	- *When you `exec`, there is no child process.*
+- Its memory has been wiped out and replaced with a new memory image
+- The process then begins based on the new memory image.

 Forked processes inherit `stdin`, `stdout`, and `stderr` from the parent.